Towards Robust Referring Video Object Segmentation with Cyclic Relational Consensus: R 2 -VOS Network

-We propose an early grounding module to coarsely locate the referred object $o$ and filter out irrelevant features.
-Then the grounded feature $\mathbf{f_{early}}$ encoding information of $o$ can not only be utilized for the primary segmentation problem, but also for the dual expression reconstruction task, which serves as a medium connecting the two problems.
-Specifically, we utilize the power of dynamic convolution~\cite{chen2020dynamic} to discriminate visual features in the early stage.
-As shown in the blue part of Figure~\ref{fig:pipeline}, we first enable the multimodal interaction between video and text features, then apply the dynamic convolution with kernels learned from text feature to discriminate the object-level semantics.
+We employ the object localizing module (OLM) to coarsely locate the referred object $o$.
+The grounded feature $\mathbf{f_{proxy}}$ encoding information of $o$ can not only be utilized for the primary segmentation problem, but also for the dual expression reconstruction task, which serves as a proxy connecting the two problems.
+Specifically, we utilize dynamic convolution~\cite{chen2020dynamic} to discriminate visual features in the early stage.
+As shown in the blue part of \cref{fig:pipeline}, we first enable the multimodal interaction between video and text features, then apply the dynamic convolution with kernels learned from text features to discriminate the object-level semantics.
 In particular, multi-head cross-attention (MCA) \cite{vaswani2017attention} is leveraged to conduct the multimodal interaction: